England’s 1966 World Cup winner Martin Peters dies at age 76 - The Boston Globe

 Martin Peters, whose place in English soccer lore was secured by scoring one of the national team’s goals in its victory over West Germany in the 1966 World Cup final, died Saturday after a long battle with Alzheimer’s disease.
 He was 76.

-Mr. Peters’ family announced his death via a statement through English soccer club West Ham, saying he passed away peacefully in his sleep.
+Mr. Peters’s family announced his death via a statement through English soccer club West Ham, saying he passed away peacefully in his sleep.

 “A beloved husband, dad, and grandad, and a kind, gentle, and private man, we are devastated by his loss but so very proud of all that he achieved and comforted by the many happy memories we shared,” the family said in a statement.